-St Thomas of Canterbury School is a Catholic Primary School in the Diocese of Hallam working within the Diocesan Multi-Academy Trust and in collaboration with the Sheffield Catholic Schools Partnership to provide education for children of Catholic families.
+St Thomas of Canterbury School is a Catholic Primary School in the Diocese of Hallam working in Our Lady Seat of Wisdom Umbrella Trust to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.